andremmfaria/ha-wiimote-bridge/wiimote-bridge/DOCS.md

 87
 ```

+With the current ESP32Wiimote library, battery values are forwarded as raw integer levels from the firmware (commonly `0-255`).

 This topic is published with `retain=true` so the latest known battery value remains available to subscribers.

 ### Heartbeat Messages